max-mapper/stenographer/readme.md

     output: sure porn porn Baltimore we are strong enough to prune trees call someone porn

+you can also pipe in raw audio (use -t to specify input format):

+    cat hello.mp3 | stenographer -t mp3

 BSD LICENSED (EAST BAY REPRESENT!)